seuzzy99/gvgnet_kd/README.md

 ```

 ## Training and Evaluation
-The code will be released upon acceptance.
+The code will be available upon acceptance.